tiprankstipranks

 Our operations within Ukraine subject us to risks that may harm our operations and financial results.

-The conflict between Russia and Ukraine and certain measures taken in response have impacted the availability and prices of certain raw materials and energy (especially in Europe) and have led to various economic sanctions, which could have a lasting impact on regional and global economies.
-Our facility in Vynohradiv is on the far western corner within the Transcarpathia region of Ukraine near the Hungary border.
-In 2023, products manufactured at our Ukraine facility represented approximately 6% of the Company's total revenue, including automotive cables, seat heaters and steering wheel heaters, compared to 8% in 2022.
-At this time, our Ukraine facility is operating at normal levels and we continue to execute contingency plans and, in coordination with certain customers, specific equipment and production relocations leveraging our flexible global manufacturing footprint.
-Certain of our employees in Ukraine are routinely conscripted into the military and/or sent to the Russian border to fight in the ongoing conflict.
-We have incurred, and will likely continue to incur costs to support our employees and relocate equipment and production based on customer and company needs.
-We have also experienced and may continue to experience interruptions in power supply at our Ukraine facility.
+The conflict between Russia and Ukraine, and certain measures taken in response, have impacted the availability and prices of certain raw materials and energy (especially in Europe) and have led to various economic sanctions, which could have a lasting impact on regional and global economies.
+Our facility in Vynohradiv, Ukraine is on the far western corner within the Transcarpathia region near the Hungary border.
+In 2025, 2024 and 2023, products manufactured at our Ukraine facility represented approximately 5%, 6% and 6% of the Company's total revenue, including automotive cables, seat heaters and steering wheel heaters.
+At this time, our Ukraine facility is operating at normal levels.
+Our response to the ongoing conflict is based on a severity level contingency response plan that has been developed with certain customers.
+Execution of the contingency response plans may require us to relocate specific equipment and production to other Gentherm manufacturing sites.
+We have experienced and may continue to experience interruptions in power supply at our Ukraine facility.
 We have contingency measures in place to address intermittent power supply interruptions, however, extended interruptions could significantly impact our ability to operate the facility.
 Further, most of our products manufactured in Ukraine are shipped across the border from Ukraine to Hungary for further delivery to our customers.
 If that border crossing were to be closed or restricted for any reason, we may experience a significant disruption to our operations.
-Our response to the ongoing conflict is based on a severity level contingency response plan that has been developed with certain customers.
-As the situation in Ukraine is very fluid, we continue to monitor its effects on our business and we continue to work closely with our customers to adjust our contingency response as necessary.
-Although the length and impact of the ongoing military conflict is highly unpredictable, the conflict in Ukraine has led to and could lead to further market disruptions, including significant volatility in the prices and availability of certain commodities and energy, volatility in credit and capital markets, interruptions in our supply chain, increased costs and reduced availability of labor, materials and components, result in impairment of tangible assets and implementation of restructuring activities, and may impair our ability to complete financial or banking transactions.
-Any of the foregoing factors could have a material adverse effect on our business, financial results and stock price.
+As the situation in Ukraine is fluid, we continue to monitor its effects on our business and we continue to work closely with our customers to adjust our contingency response as necessary.

 International Operations - Risk 2